robisim74/angular-l10n/README.md

     });
 }
 ```
-Then add the function to providers, before `initL10n`:
+Then add the function to providers:
 ```TypeScript
 providers: [
     {